joanweru/alx-system_engineering-devops/README.md

 # 0x00.
 Shell, basics

-This is a repo for the `0x00.
-Shell, basics` project.
+This is a repo for ALX bash projects.

-## Learning Objectives

-* General
-* What is the shell
-* Navigation
-* Looking around
-* Manipulating files
-* Working with commands
-* Reading man pages
-* Keyboards shortcuts for bash